marcinduma/ACI-Automation/docs/restAPI.md

 <img src="https://raw.githubusercontent.com/marcinduma/ACI-Automation/main/images/postman-coll-run-6.png" width = 800>

 When Request was accepted by APIC, result will be **200 OK**.
-Every Iteration contain all five seleceted request.
-You see that one of them is getting **400 Bad Request** - "Bridge Domain L3 from CSV".
+Every Iteration contain all five seleceted requests.
+You probably noticed that one of them is getting **400 Bad Request** - "Bridge Domain L3 from CSV".
 Reason for that, is missing children attribute **fvSubnet** for all L2 bridge-domain in our CSV file.

 Now connect to APIC GUI and verify if tenant exists, check dashboard status.